-- Federal Agency Name: Office of Education (OED), National Oceanic and Atmospheric Administration (NOAA), Department of Commerce - Funding Opportunity Title: Environmental Literacy Grants for Formal K-12 Education - Announcement Type: Initial Announcement - Funding Opportunity Number: SEC-OED-2007-2000863 - Catalog of Federal Domestic Assistance Number: 11.469 - Program Authorities: 15 U.S.C.
-1540 - Dates: Preliminary proposals (pre-proposals) are required for submission of a full application and must be received by 5:00 p.m., EST, November 29, 2006.
-The deadline for full applications is 5:00 p.m., EST, March 21, 2007.
-Applicants who submit a pre-proposal will receive notification authorizing submission of a full application on or about February 2, 2007. - Application Submission Pre-proposals are required for all applications.
-Pre-proposals and full applications must be submitted either through Grants.gov or as a paper application to: ATTN: ELG Competition Manager, NOAA Office of Education, U.S. Department of Commerce, 1401 Constitution Ave, N.W.
-HCHB Room 6863, Washington, DC 20230.
-Please note: Hard copies submitted via the US Postal Service can take up to 4 weeks to reach this office; applicants are recommended to send hard copies via expedited shipping methods (e.g., Airborne Express, DHL, Fed Ex, UPS). - Overview Content: The NOAA Office of Education (OED) is issuing a request for applications for environmental literacy projects in support of K-12 education.
+Federal Agency Name(s): Office of the Under Secretary (USEC), National Oceanic And Atmospheric Administration, Department of Commerce

+Funding Opportunity Title: Environmental Literacy Grants for Formal K-12 Education

+Announcement Type: Initial

+Funding Opportunity Number: SEC-OED-2009-2001282

+Catalog of Federal Domestic Assistance (CFDA) Number: 11.469, Congressionally Identified Awards and Projects.

+Dates: Preliminary proposals (pre-proposals) are required for submission of a full application and must be received by 5:00 p.m., EST, February 20, 2008.
+Applicants who submit a pre-proposal will receive notification authorizing submission of a full application on or about April 30, 2008.
+Please contact Stacey Rudolph if you have not heard from the Office of Education by May 14, 2008.
+The full applications must be received by 5:00 p.m., EDT, June 25, 2008.

+Funding Opportunity Description: The NOAA Office of Education (OED) is issuing a request for applications for environmental literacy projects in support of K-12 education.
 Funded projects will be between one and five years in duration and will promote changes in K-12 education to expand the amount of Earth System Science taught in the classroom and improve student learning of that subject.
-Successful projects will catalyze change in K-12 education through development of new programs and/or materials, and/or revision of existing programs and/or materials by supporting transformative methods that expand the use of Earth System Science in K-12 classrooms.
+Successful projects will catalyze change in K-12 education through development of new programs and materials and/or revision of existing programs and materials by supporting transformative methods: those practices (which are not necessarily new) that are likely to increase the environmental literacy of K-12 teachers and their students by increasing the amount of Earth System Science taught in grades K-12.
+This federal funding opportunity meets NOAA's Mission Goal to understand climate variability and change to enhance society's ability to plan and respond.
+For any questions concerning this funding opportunity, please visit our FAQ website www.oesd.noaa.gov/elg\faqs.html before contacting the Office of Education.

-During FY 2007, Environmental Literacy Grants will address 3 priorities through separate Federal Funding Opportunity announcements.
-These priorities all have the goal of creating a more environmentally literate citizenry and are:

-(1) free-choice learning projects and programs that deliver common messages about key concepts in Earth System Science; (2) formal education projects that promote long-lasting change in K-12 education to improve student understanding of Earth System Science; and (3) projects that use data visualization for educational purposes (including educational programming related to and installation of Science on a Sphere, Magic Planet® or other 3-D display tools).
-The short titles of these

-Environmental Literacy Grant priorities and their corresponding Federal Funding Opportunity Announcements will be:

-- 1. Environmental Literacy Grants for Free-choice Learning (ELG Free-choice Learning) - 2.
-Environmental Literacy Grants for Formal K-12 Education (ELG Formal Ed) - 3.
-Environmental Literacy Grants for Data Visualizations for Education (ELG Data Vis)